nci-hcmi-catalog/portal/docs/API_documentation.md

 HCMI rest endpoint have their dedicated documentation available here: https://hcmi-searchable-catalog.nci.nih.gov/api/docs#

+# Sample App using both GraphQL and Rest

+Let's imagine we want to build a web app displaying a gallery view of all models with images.

 ```graphql
 query ($sort: [Sort], $first: Int, $offset: Int, $sqon: JSON) {
   models {